YSaedi/Laos_Cascading_HydropowerPlants/docs/source/index.rst

 STORAGE
 -----------------------------------------
-STORAGE consists of seven cascading dames located on the Nam Ou River in Laos.
+STORAGE consists of seven cascading dams located on the Nam Ou River in Laos.

 +--------------------------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | **Name**                                               | **Description**                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                |